oowl logo

 git commit -m "chore: preserve approved specs for <feature>"

-The workflow feels like too much ceremony
+Workflow feels like too much ceremony

 Tell dispatcher explicitly: "this is a trivial fix, skip the design phase."
+Or adjust the routing thresholds in framework/prompts/workflow/routing.md.

 Contributing